cdwimer/Getting-and-Cleaning-Data-Project/code_book.md

 Data in dataset contains 180 rows and 88 columns for:

     •mean: Mean value
     •std: Standard deviation

 ## Identifiers
-The base data is grouped by the following values to build mean value and the standard deviation
+The base data is grouped by the following values to build mean value and the standard deviation:

-    •subject - The ID of the test subject
-    •activity - The type of activity performed when the corresponding measurements were taken
+    •subject - The ID of the test subject numbered sequentially from 1 to 30 •activity - The type of activity performed when the corresponding measurements were taken

 ## Activity
-The 30 subject are numbered sequentially from 1 to 30.
-Activity column has 6 types as listed below.
+Activity column has 6 types as listed below:

     1.WALKING
     2.WALKING_UPSTAIRS